-Figure 2 Two possible strategies for mapping non-rectangular spaces.
+Figure T2: Two possible strategies for mapping non-rectangular spaces.
 Dashed lines indicate additional paths in and around the lawn that students may need to walk to do the construction on map.

-Figure 3 A map of the academic block made by a group of students in one of the Jawahar Navodaya Vidyalayas.
+Figure T3: A map of the academic block made by a group of students in one of the Jawahar Navodaya Vidyalayas.
 Note the marking of cardinal directions and creative use of various symbols to indicate various rooms.
-Noting of scaling ratio on the map itself could have been much helpful for readers (students might have written it in their writing sheets).
+Noting of scaling ratio on the map itself could have been much helpful for readers.